Payments and Credits

 - Electronic Check / ACH

-- Credit Cards: Discover, MasterCard, and VISA
+- Credit Cards: Discover, MasterCard, VISA, and American Express (online)

 For security and internal control purposes, cash payments may only be made at the Office of the Bursar's cashier window during business hours.
 Cash should NEVER be mailed.
 Only domestic currency in U.S. dollars is accepted.
 Foreign currency cannot be accepted or exchanged by Webster University.